bpalmer4/readabs/README.md

 DataFrames use pandas `PeriodIndex` with appropriate frequency (Monthly, Quarterly, Yearly).

+## How readabs gets data (and why it can occasionally break)

+There is no official, stable ABS API that exposes the full time series collection.
+The ABS publishes its data as Excel/zip files linked from statistics landing pages, following conventions that are consistent but
+undocumented: predictable file names, an `Index` sheet carrying the metadata, and `{table}---{sheet}` sheet naming. readabs works by following those conventions — it fetches the landing page, finds the spreadsheet links, downloads them, and parses the sheets.

+This means readabs depends on ABS *practice*, not a contract.
+When the ABS renames a table, restructures a page, or discontinues a series, a call may fail or return less than expected — not because of a bug here, but because the upstream habit changed. readabs is built to fail loudly when this happens, and it caches downloads so transient outages don't block you.
+If something stops working, check whether the ABS has changed that release, and use the `url=` and `history=` parameters to reach archived data.

+The ABS does run an SDMX/REST data API at `data.api.abs.gov.au`.
+As of 2025 the ABS describes it as *beta*: it carries only a subset of what's published on the ABS website (some dataflows are not uploaded at all), it lags the website release, and it has no mechanism for retrieving earlier vintages of a revised series.
+For the data it does cover, a companion package — [`sdmxabs`](https://github.com/bpalmer4/sdmxabs) — wraps that API directly. readabs instead targets the published spreadsheets, which remain the most complete source and (via `history=`) allow access to earlier vintages.

 ## Documentation

 Full API documentation is available in the `./docs` directory.
 Generate updated documentation with: